piaecoclim/applied_landsurface_modeling/README.md

 * Snow implementation
 * Influence of LAI and Temperature on $\beta_0$
-* Running over all grid cells at the same time using xarray functionality

 Have a look at the basic structure of the model [here](workflow.jpeg).